 |Mobility: The offer is not suitable for people with reduced mobility.
 Please contact us for more information.|

 Over gentle hills, through green forests, along countless lakes and even more castles and fortresses, this journey leads into the legendary Scottish Highlands.
 That's where William Wallace and Bonny Prince Charlie fought against English rule and Rob Roy did his mischief.
 And where the people are so friendly that you don't really want to go home anymore.

 Highlights of our trip include a visit to Eilean Donan Castle, where a few scenes for the film "Highlander - there can only be one" were shot, and a tour of Edradour, Scotland's smallest and most beautiful whisky distillery.
 You will also be impressed by the rides on the single track roads through the loneliness of the Highlands, we are sure of it!

-By the way, neither the left-hand traffic nor the weather is a reason to avoid Scotland.
+By the way, neither left-hand traffic nor the weather are a reason to avoid Scotland.
 As a motorcyclist you get used to riding "on the wrong side of the road" very quickly.
-Dangers lurk there rather when crossing the street than pedestrians!
+Dangers lurk there rather when crossing the road than pedestrians!

 And "if you don't like the weather in Scotland, wait five minutes," say the Scots.
-This means that permanently bad weather is very rare in Scotland, especially in the driest month of June.
+In other words, permanently bad weather is very rare in Scotland, especially in June, the driest month.
 A steady wind usually drives the clouds away quickly, and after a short shower the sun shines again.

 Well, what are you waiting for?
 To the Highlands!

 Day 1: Journey to Ijmuiden/Amsterdam to the ferry.

 Departure at 10 am from the Geismühle Ost rest stop (A57) or individual arrival to our ferry connection from Ijmuiden/Amsterdam to Newcastle upon Tyne.
-As this is a night ferry, we arrive the next morning rested in the north-east of England.
+As this is a night ferry, we arrive rested in the northeast of England the next morning.